eoea/skysc/README.md

 # README

-skysc pulls and displays the flight arrival details from SCAA's site.
+skysc pulls the flight arrival details from SCAA's site.

 ## To Install and Run